jillb/WordPress-Diverse-Speaker-Workshop/README.md

   - **Exercise.** The best way to get rid of nervous energy is to burn it off.
 Physiologically, the reason you get nervous is so that you will have the energy and adrenaline to fight or flee from your predator.
-Running or getting some other form of exercise is a great way to burn off that nervous energy and convince your body that the danger is over.
+If you are able to, running or getting some other form of exercise is a great way to burn off that nervous energy and convince your body that the danger is over.

   - **Breathe.** When we get nervous, we tend to take shallow breaths into our chest.
 This is a part of the body's preparation for fight